F-Tomas/radiocalibrationtoolkit/README.md

 ## Documentation

-Check the documentation and tutorial [here](https://f-tomas.github.io/radiocalibrationtoolkit/index.html)
+Documentation and tutorial for version `v0.1.0-alpha` is available [here](https://f-tomas.github.io/radiocalibrationtoolkit/index.html)

 To compile the documentation manually, go to `docs` and execute: